-Compact information and pictures of the best beaches
+Compact information and pictures of the world's best beaches

 Criteria: weather, water, sand,

 facilities, access, visitor numbers.

 Ko Phi Phi beach in Thailand.